ehector/IMdac/README.md

 # About
-Possibilistic divide-and-conquer analysis with finite-sample validity guarantees
+Divide-and-conquer with finite sample sizes: valid and efficient possibilistic inference

 This is a repository for the R package to perform possibilistic divide-and-conquer analysis in the inferential models framework.
-The R package's main files are:

-- src/compute_funcs.cpp: this file defines the Rcpp functions that compute the possibility contours for the individual, optimal, divide-and-conquer analysis and equilibrated possibility contours.
-- R/meta_analysis_funcs.R: this file defines the function for the divide-and-conquer analysis possibility contour and helper functions.
+The R package's main file is the R/dac_funcs-20250221.R file.
+It defines the function for the divide-and-conquer possibility contour and helper functions.

-The IMdac man file contains a examples for running the models from the paper.
+The IMdac man file and the examples folder contain examples for running the models from the paper.

 Please email ehector@ncsu.edu with any questions or bug-reports.